Clinchers; Tubes and Tubeless

 The wheels on my 2019 Topstone are “tubeless ready” WTB i23, a metal alloy with a 23 mm rim; the 23-622 model.
 (WTB has versions of i23 including a “26 inch” mountain bike rim, and i23 (23-622) for 700c tires from 700c x 32 to 700c x 46).
 The 23 mm measurement is taken between the rims in the bead channelat bead seat.
 The tires were “tubeless ready” WTB Nano 700c x 40.
 Some manufacturers (e.g. Mavic) manufacture rims and tire beads to the Uniform System Tubeless (UST) standard.
 The bead seat is designed to accept and hold the beads of UST tires without tape.
 WTB’s tubeless metal rims are sealed with plastic rib tape (liner) which adheres to the rim.
 The rim channel and wheel beads are beadlock – which is WTB’s way of saying manufactured to the UST standard.
 WTB, like other manufacturers, calls tubeless tires a modern improvement or feature and calls its beadlock system a feature.
 It is hard to unmount a tubeless tire from a rim to replace a tire or to fix a flat.
 It requires a skill that has to be learned.
-This is a downside as noted in this YouTube review of the Topstone (at the end of the 3 minute video).
-It is a downside of all tubeless and tubeless ready tires.
+It can be a problem with some wheels and tires as noted in this YouTube review of the Topstone (at the end of the 3 minute video).
+I

 Tire sizes are normally described by height.
 Height is the diameter across the wheel on the outside of the tire, measured on the mounted and inflated tire.
 The height is the nominal exterior diameter of the tire, which was used by manufacturers of tires and other components.
 700c was the term used in a French system.
 The height, assuming the tire is a perfectly round torus, should be the diameter of the rim plus the 2 x the diameter of the tire.
 For 700c x 28, this works out to 678 mm which is almost 28 inches (700 mm. = 27.559 inches) .
 The tire, inflated, has an irregular oval cross section, sort of egg or pear shaped.
 Diagram below.
 A tire is always marked with a tire size in a nominal diameter system, and a size in the International Standards Organization ISO or ETRTO system.
 The most common tires on gravel and all-road bikes are 700c tires – considerably fatter than 700c road bike tires.
 700c is a standard for tires with a nominal outside diameter around 700 mm (28 inches).
 There are skinny 700c x 25 (ISO 25-622) tires and fatter 700c x 36 (ISO 36-622) tires.
 The 622 in the ISO descriptions of 700c tires refer to the 622 mm diameter of the wheel.